Mean-field control problems with multi-dimensional singular controls

 To avoid chattering-type strategies it seems natural to modify the reward functional in such a way that singular controls generate the same reward as approximating strategies.
 In \emph{one-dimensional} singular control problems ($\xi \in \R$) without mean-field interaction, jumps are most naturally approximated by linear interpolation.
 This leads to reward functionals for the form

-that has been considered by many authors including \autocite{min_singular_1987,zhu_generalized_1992,taksar_infinite-dimensional_1997,dufour_singular_2004,de2018stochastic}.
+that has been considered by many authors including \cite{min_singular_1987,zhu_generalized_1992,taksar_infinite-dimensional_1997,dufour_singular_2004,de2018stochastic}.
 Here, $\xi^c$ denotes the continuous part of $\xi$ and the third term on the right-hand side corresponds to an interpolation of the jump in space at the jump time.
-A class of extended mean-field games with a cost structure of the above form has been considered by Fu \autocite{fu_extended_2022}, where the author uses the connection between bounded velocity controls and singular controls to prove the existence of Nash-equilibria.